jorranMLGN/command-presets-manager/README.md

 alias command-manager='/home/<full path to script>/command-manager.sh'
 ```
 Open a new terminal session or type source ~/.bashrc in your terminal to apply.

-Then simply use the name "command-manager" to start the script from everywhere.
+Then simply type "command-manager" in your terminal to start the script from everywhere.

 Follow the on-screen prompts to add, manage, or remove custom commands and presets.